-A roaring bronze lion named Stephen with shrapnel holes from WWII, a man who looks like Gollum and took his name, cannons to fend off bad spirits, here are 5 interestingly unique things in Hong Kong’s Central district that you might have otherwise missed.
+A roaring bronze lion named Stephen with shrapnel holes from WWII, a man who looks like Gollum and took his name, cannons to fend off bad spirits, here are 5 interestingly unique things in Central Hong Kong that you might have otherwise missed.
 And they’re all free to visit.

 December 8th, 1941, just after 8 am, four hours after the attack on Pearl Harbor, Japanese bombers roared over Hong Kong quickly destroying the inadequate air defense.
 Troops withdrew to Hong Kong Island but weren’t safe for long.
 One week later, on the 15th of December, Hong Kong Island was continuously shelled.
 It was perhaps the darkest time in Hong Kong’s modern history.